Christian views on magic: Magic in literature

 Magic in literature, while condemned by some Christians, is often viewed by Christians as non-evil.
 The key distinction would be between real-life magic and pretend magic.
 This view holds that in real life, the practice of supernatural abilities (i.e. magic) must have a supernatural power source or origin, which would be either holy or evil.
 Thus born of Holy Spirit or of demons.
 (See Spiritual gift and Christian demonology for details on these teachings.)
 Thus, magic in the Biblical context would be viewed as only an act of evil, whereas in literature, pretend magic is a morally neutral tool available to conduct both good and bad behaviors.

 In literature, magical abilities have many different power sources.
 Technological ability (science) can appear as magic.
 Often, wielding magic is accomplished by imposing one's will by concentration and/or use of devices to control an external magical force.
-This explanation is offered for the Force in Star Wars, magic in Dungeons and Dragons, and magic in The Chronicles of Narnia and The Lord of the Rings.
+This explanation is offered for the Force in Star Wars, magic in Dungeons & Dragons, and magic in The Chronicles of Narnia and The Lord of the Rings.

 The latter two works are by notable Christians, C. S. Lewis and J. R. R. Tolkien, respectively.
 In the first book in The Chronicles of Narnia, The Magician's Nephew, Lewis specifically explains that magic is a power readily available in some other worlds, less so on Earth.
 The Empress Jadis (later, the White Witch) was tempted to use magic for selfish reasons to retain control of her world Charn, which ultimately led to the destruction of life there.
 Lewis related questions of the morality of magic to the same category as the morality of technology, including whether it is real, represents an 'unhealthy interest', or contravenes the basic divine plan for our universe.

 Tolkien, a devout Catholic, had strict rules imposed by the ruling powers, angels who had assumed the 'raiment of the earth', for the use of magic by their servants.
 These included a general discouragement of magic in all but exceptional circumstances, and also prohibitions against use of magic to control others, to set the self up as a political power, or to create a world that violates the natural order.
 He did however allow his wizard character to entertain children with magical fireworks.